vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

-The best part of the sequence authoring model is that command code resembles a driver interpreter.
-For example, NDS and Capcom SNES command readers use normal `switch` statements over opcodes.
-They read operands, update local track state, emit musical events through `rt`, and return flow through `cmd`.
+Command code should resemble a driver interpreter.
+Capcom SNES demonstrates the semantic form: an opcode profile and decode switch turn bytes into typed commands, then one execution switch updates driver state and emits performance events.
+NDS, Akao, Akao SNES, and Konami SNES still use normal cursor switches through the legacy adapter.

 That is a good match for format developers’ mental model.
 It avoids requiring every command to be represented as a separate class or visitor.